choux130/DevOps_In_DE/README.md

-This is a repo with many POC projects around DevOps and Data Engineering.
+This is a repo with many POC projects around applying DevOps on Data Engineering.